Fast Rendezvous on a Cycle by Agents with Different Speeds: Introduction

 We consider mobile agents aiming to rendezvous.
-See, e.g.,~\cite{BCGIL10, CILP11, kranakis-book, kranakis-survey, santoro-ring, yu-yung}.
+See, e.g.,~\cite{BCGIL10,CILP11,kranakis-book,kranakis-survey,santoro-ring,yu-yung}.
 As is the case with other symmetry breaking problems, it is well known that if the agents are completely identical then rendezvous is, in some cases, impossible.
-We study the case where the agents are identical except for the fact that they have different speeds of motion.
-To isolate the issue of the speed difference, we remove other possible differences between the agents.
-For example, the agents, as well as the graph over which the agents walk, are assumed to be anonymous .
-Moreover, the graph is symmetric (we study a cycle), to avoid solutions of the kind of \cite{kameda}.
+In fact, a large portion of the research about rendezvous dealt with identifying the conditions under which rendezvous was possible, as a result of some asymmetries.
+Here, the fact that agents have different speeds implies that the mere feasibility of rendezvous is trivial, and our main concern is therefore the time complexity, that is, the time to reach a rendezvous.
+More specifically, we study the case where the agents are identical except for the fact that they have different speeds of motion.
+Moreover, to isolate the issue of the speed difference, we remove other possible differences between the agents.
+That is, the agents are assumed to be anonymous.
+To avoid solutions of the kind of \cite{kameda}, that are based on the underlying graph being asymmetric, we consider a symmetric topological object, that is, specifically, a cycle topology.
+We denote by $n$ the length of the cycle.